CongducPham/LowCostLoRaGw/README.md

 	> sudo ./lora_gateway

-On Raspberry 2 a symbolic link will be created that will point to lora_gateway_pi2.
+On Raspberry v2 or v3 a symbolic link will be created that will point to lora_gateway_pi2.

 By default, the gateway runs in LoRa mode 1 and has address 1.